i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

   Standard LS2 Type-Specific Part
   - Properties (Mapping as specified in common structures spec, 2 zero bytes if none)
+  - Number of key sections to follow (1 byte, max TBD)
+  - Key sections:
     - Encryption type (2 bytes)
     - Encryption key length (2 bytes)
       This is explicit, so floodfills can parse LS2 with unknown encryption types.
     - Encryption key (number of bytes specified)
   - Number of lease2s (1 byte)
   - Lease2s (40 bytes each)
     These are leases, but with a 4-byte instead of an 8-byte expiration,